bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:53:48

-Yeah it's mostly actually we try to be evergreen.
+Yeah, it's mostly actually we try to be evergreen.
-So there's lots of episodes and some people will even approach me saying oh I just listened to your entire backlog which is like that's impressive.
+So there are lots of episodes and some people will even approach me saying oh I just listened to your entire backlog which is like that's impressive.

 NVK: 01:53:57